fweiss/aosp-starter-vm/README.md

 ```
 Takes a while to reboot

+## Post-flash QA
+Check that the following are functional:
+- wifi
+- gps (need a simple app)
+- camera (needs a launcher, but service is running)
+- no AppStore, by design for embedded use case

 ## Failed attempt to access device from guest VM
 The follwoing to get adb to access device.